User8240/weather-forecast/README.md

 ## Description

-_This is a webpage written in HTML using Bootstrap CSS for styling & JavaScript for functionality._
+_This is a project containing a JavaScript file with business logic written to calculate a users age and life expectancy on multiple planets in our solar system._

 ## Setup/Installation Requirements

 * _Fork project to your own GitHub repository_
 * _Clone that repository to your desktop_
 * _Run npm install in root directory to receive all dependencies_
-* _Open index.html or a live server to view webpage!_
+* _Open calculator.js to view business logic!_

 ## Known Bugs